 A former adjunct instructor at Mercer County College in New Jersey, Wendy has also taught as part of the team for the licensing exam review course at Drexel University in Pennsylvania.
 She has been teaching seminars for surveyors since 1986 and has been writing articles for surveyors since 1983.
 Wendy is a contributing editor for "The American Surveyor" magazine, and has four articles included in the American Bar Association's text, Land Surveys: A Guide for Lawyers and Other Professionals.
 She and Stephen V. Estopinal, PLS, PE recently completed co–authoring a book entitled Professional Surveyors and Real Property Descriptions: Composition, Construction, and Comprehension, published by John Wiley & Sons, Inc. Wendy is on the faculty of GeoLearn, an online provider of continuing education and training for surveyors and other geospatial professionals.
-Her content in the GeoLearn course catalog currently comprises twelve one-hour courses (1 PDH each) on flood and NFIP issues, and two additional surveying content courses.
+Her content in the GeoLearn course catalog comprises twelve one-hour courses (1 PDH each) on flood and NFIP issues, and two additional surveying content courses.

 Wendy represented the American Congress on Surveying and Mapping (now the National Society of Professional Surveyors) on the first Technical Mapping Advisory Council to the Federal Emergency Management Agency for the five years of that advisory group's appointment, and represented the National Society of Professional Surveyors on the current Technical Mapping Advisory Council for two two-year terms.
 She was a panel member of the National Academy of Public Administration's study of US Geographic Information resources and of the National Research Council's study of flood hazard mapping accuracy.
 She played a central role in launching the Certified Floodplain Surveyor program in New Jersey.
 Wendy is a past President of the New Jersey Society of Professional Land Surveyors and of the National Society of Professional Surveyors, and has served on the Board of Directors for the American Association for Geodetic Surveying.

 - Land use, real property issues, title reviews, floodplain management